 Gerhard Pretorius (B.A., MSc.)
 (Reg.
 UKCP, HCPC)

-I am a UKCP registered psychotherapist who helps individuals, couples and families with difficulties like depression, anxiety, childhood behavior difficulties / parenting, couple and relationship issues, family issues, obsessive compulsive disorder, panic disorder, phobias and eating disorders.
+I am a UKCP registered psychotherapist who helps individuals, couples and families with difficulties like depression, anxiety, trauma, childhood behavior difficulties / parenting, couple and relationship issues, family issues, obsessive compulsive disorder, panic disorder, phobias and eating disorders.
 I use a variety of approaches and methods, including Acceptance & Commitment Therapy (a form of behavioral therapy), Systemic Psychotherapy, and some Cognitive & Behavioral therapies for couples and families.
 I have worked with individuals, families and children at all levels of the NHS and Social Care Services for the past 16 years.
 I have extensive experience helping children and young people (teenagers).

 The First Session.